plugin-icon

 • Ticket-focused landing pages

-The frontend block can show a clear “Buy tickets” link for each event and automatically switch to a sold-out label when the event is marked as sold out.
+The frontend block can show a clear “Buy tickets” link for each event and automatically switch to a sold-out label when an event is marked as sold out.

 Key features